How to Pass a Pentest Retest the First Time (Step-by-Step)

 exposure:

-include: "health,info" # Only safe endpoints
+include: "health,info"# Only safe endpoints server:

-# Added @PreAuthorize to the actuator endpoints in application config
+# Original finding: Spring Boot Actuator /actuator/env exposed publicly# Developer's code fix (WRONG approach for infrastructure issue):# Added @PreAuthorize to the actuator endpoints in application configmanagement:

 endpoints: